Auxlanger/Nuda/README.md

 > *The next sentence is true.
 1 = 1.*

-> gofu fa mi. bana fifi bana.
+> gofu fa mi. bana fi bana.
 > *The next sentence is true.
 One equals one.*